glad-dev/gyroidos.github.io/_docs/deploy/hosted.md

 1. Run `cml-scd` once to initalize `/var/lib/cml/tokens`: `sudo cml-scd`
 2. Create `cml-control` group: `sudo addgroup cml-control`
 3. Add current user to the group: `sudo usermod -aG cml-control $(whoami)`
+4. Create test certificates with `cml_gen_dev_certs test-certs`.
+Note that the `test-certs` directory should not exist.
+5. Install root certificate: `sudo cp test-certs/ssig_rootca.cert /var/lib/cml/tokens/`
-4. Start `cml-scd.service` with `sudo systemctl start cml-scd.service`
+6. Start `cml-scd.service` with `sudo systemctl start cml-scd.service`

 3. You can either push your own certificate by using cml-control push_ca or copy the ssig_rootca.cert from your build to /var/lib/cml/tokens
 4. Run scd again, this time it will start a loop and keep running
 5. Run cmld and keep it running